goreleaser/goreleaser/www/docs/customization/announce/mattermost.md

     # Whether its enabled or not.
     enabled: true

-    # Title template to use while publishing.
+    # Title to use while publishing.
     #
     # Default: '{{ .ProjectName }} {{ .Tag }} is out!'
+    # Templates: allowed
     title_template: 'GoReleaser {{ .Tag }} was just released!'

-    # Message template to use while publishing.
+    # Message to use while publishing.
+    #
     # Default: '{{ .ProjectName }} {{ .Tag }} is out!
 Check it out at {{ .ReleaseURL }}'
+    # Templates: allowed
     message_template: 'Awesome project {{.Tag}} is out!'

     # Color code of the message.
 You have to use hexadecimal.